node-gh/gh/README.md

 "signature": "<br><br>:octocat: *Sent from [GH](http://nodegh.io).*"
     ```

+If you need to use a custom git command, set the environment variable `GH_GIT_COMMAND`.

 ## Plugins

 * [GH Gif](https://github.com/node-gh/gh-gif) - A plugin for commenting on pull requests/issues using GIF reactions.